a-schild/jave2/README.md

 ## Requirements

-JAVE2 requires a Java 8 or higher and a Windows, Linux OS or OS-X on a i386 / 32 bit or amd64 / 64 bit hardware architecture.
+JAVE requires a Java 8 or higher and a Windows, Linux OS or OS-X on a i386 / 32 bit or amd64 / 64 bit hardware architecture.
-JAVE2 can also be easily ported to other OS and hardware configurations, see the JAVE2 manual for details.
+JAVE can also be easily ported to other OS and hardware configurations, see the JAVE manual for details.

 ## Usage